Does Aikido Mastery Elude You?

-If you've ever tried a few sessions of aikido, you would know just how difficult a martial art it is to learn.
-It is so complex that some people have even dubbed it the "ballet of martial arts".
+If you've ever tried aikido, you'd know... just how difficult a martial art it is.
+It's way too complex that some people have even called it "the ballet of the martial arts."

 While the long road to learning (without explicit or detailed instructions) may be adapted to the Confucian mindset of the Japanese, it is inadequate for Westerners who need clear instructions, principles and pointers, keys, if you like, that help unlock the intelligent design behind the great complexity of the art, so that we can all make intelligent movement choices in real time.